antarctica/lantern/docs/api/usage.md

 ## General information

-This API provides access to records  the
+This API provides access to records in the
-[SCAR ADD Data Catalogue](http://data.bas.ac.uk/collections/e74543c0-4c4e-4b41-aa33-5bb2f67df389/) using the [OGC CSW](https://www.ogc.org/standards/cat) standard (Open Geospatial Consortium, Catalogue Service for the Web).
+[SCAR ADD Data Catalogue](http://data.bas.ac.uk/collections/e74543c0-4c4e-4b41-aa33-5bb2f67df389/) using the [OGC CSW](https://www.ogc.org/standards/cat) standard (Open Geospatial Consortium, Catalogue Services for the Web).

 This can be used to search/filter and retrieve records in their raw ISO 19115 form.
 If authenticated, this API can also be used to create, update or delete records.